rh-messaging/activemq-artemis-operator/docs/quickstart.md

 Now build the source according to the [building](building.md) instructions, tag, and push it into your project namespace.
-Then update the deploy/operator.yaml to reference the built image and once done you can deploy the built activemq-artemis-operator via:
+Then update the deploy/operator.yaml to reference the built image and once done you can deploy the built amq-broker-operator via:

 ```$xslt
 $ kubectl create -f deploy/operator.yaml
 ```

-At this point in your project namespace you should see the activemq-artemis-operator starting up and if you check the logs you should see something like
+At this point in your project namespace you should see the amq-broker-operator starting up and if you check the logs you should see something like

 ```$xslt
 Executing entrypoint
-exec /activemq-artemis-operator/activemq-artemis-operator
+exec /amq-broker-operator/amq-broker-operator
 {"level":"info","ts":1553619035.0707157,"logger":"cmd","msg":"Go Version: go1.11.5"}
 {"level":"info","ts":1553619035.0708382,"logger":"cmd","msg":"Go OS/Arch: linux/amd64"}
 {"level":"info","ts":1553619035.070858,"logger":"cmd","msg":"Version of operator-sdk: v0.5.0"}